poornalutimath/OI_internship/README.md

 Notes:

 The basic version provides quick weather updates from the command line.
-The advanced version enhances user experience with a graphical interface and visual weather representation.<p/>
+The advanced version enhances user experience with a graphical interface and visual weather representation.

 ## Task02: Random Password Generator

-This repository contains two versions of a random password generator:

 ### Basic Version:
 Description: A command-line tool for generating a random password based on user-defined criteria.